When to visit the vet?

 - Panniculitis (Inflammation of Subcutaneous Fat)

 The most common symptoms of panniculitis in dogs are the formation of lumps or swelling under the skin.
-These lumps can feel soft or firm and vary in size.
+These lumps may feel soft or firm and vary in size.
 They are often painful and may enlarge or harden over time.

-Systemic symptoms, such as fever, lethargy, and loss of appetite, may also occur, especially if the inflammation is caused by an infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. or a systemic disease.
+Systemic symptoms, such as fever, lethargy, and loss of appetite, may also occur, especially when the inflammation is caused by an infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. or systemic disease.

 Diagnosis

-The diagnosis of panniculitis begins with a thorough clinical examination by a veterinarian.
+DiagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+It is the first step in the management and treatment of patients. of panniculitis begins with a thorough clinical examination by a veterinarian.
 The veterinarian will examine the dog’s skin for lumps, swelling, and other signs of inflammation.
-A complete historyThe medical history is the systematic collection of a patient's medical history through questioning.
+A complete medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
 It includes information about previous illnesses, treatments, allergies, and lifestyle habits., including information about previous injuries or illnesses, can also be helpful.

-To confirm the diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients., a fine needle aspiration or biopsyA biopsy is a medical procedure in which a small amount of tissue is removed from the body to be examined under a microscope for signs of disease.
-Biopsies can help diagnose cancer and other conditions. of the affected area can be performed.
-In a fine needle aspiration, a small amount of tissue is removed with a fine needle and examined under a microscope.
+To confirm the diagnosis, fine-needle aspirationFine-needle aspiration is a minimally invasive diagnostic technique that uses a thin needle to extract cells or fluid from a tumor, lesion, or organ.
+This sample is then examined microscopically to make a diagnosis. or biopsy of the affected area may be performed.
+In fine-needle aspirationFine-needle aspiration is a minimally invasive diagnostic technique that uses a thin needle to extract cells or fluid from a tumor, lesion, or organ.
+This sample is then examined microscopically to make a diagnosis., a small amount of tissue is removed with a fine needle and examined under a microscope.
 A biopsyA biopsy is a medical procedure in which a small amount of tissue is removed from the body to be examined under a microscope for signs of disease.
 Biopsies can help diagnose cancer and other conditions. provides a larger tissue sample for histopathologicalHistopathological refers to the microscopic examination of tissue samples for the diagnosis of diseases.
 This technique is used to identify the specific characteristics of diseases at the cellular level in dogs and cats. examination to assess the type of inflammation and the presence of infectiousInfectious describes the ability of a pathogen to be transmitted from one individual to another and trigger an infection.
 It also refers to diseases caused by such pathogens. agents or signs of an autoimmune reaction.

 Therapy

-The treatment of panniculitis depends on the underlying cause.
+Treatment of panniculitis depends on the underlying cause.
 If an infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. is present, antibiotics or antifungals may be prescribed to combat the pathogens.
 For autoimmune causes, immunosuppressiveImmunosuppressive agents are medications or substances that specifically suppress the activity of the immune system.
-They are used in dogs and cats to treat autoimmune diseases, allergies, and to prevent rejection reactions after transplants. drugs may be necessary to control the immune responseAn immune response is the immune system's reaction to foreign substances (antigens), such as microorganisms or proteins.
+They are used in dogs and cats to treat autoimmune diseases, allergies, and to prevent rejection reactions after transplants. medications may be necessary to control the immune responseAn immune response is the immune system's reaction to foreign substances (antigens), such as microorganisms or proteins.
 It involves a series of processes aimed at recognizing, fighting, and eliminating these antigens..

 Prognosis and follow-up care